Esri/squad-leader-android/documentation/UserGuide.md

 ![Viewshed button](../source/SquadLeader/res/drawable/ic_viewshed_normal.png)

 Then tap the location on the map for the viewshed analysis.
-If the tapped location is within the extent of the elevation raster configured for viewshed analysis (see below), a viewshed will display on the map.
+If the tapped location is within the extent of the elevation raster configured for viewshed analysis (see [configuration instructions](#configuring-viewshed-analysis)), a viewshed will display on the map.
 Tap another point to recalculate the viewshed.
 To remove the viewshed, tap the clear viewshed button:

 ![Viewshed button](../source/SquadLeader/res/drawable/ic_clear_viewshed_normal.png)